Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsubsection{Accounting}

 Firm $j$'s profits are given by their revenue and interest on deposits minus the wage bill and total interest payments:

-where $P_{j,t}$ denotes firm $j$'s price, $Q_{j,t}$ is the quantity of C-goods sold, $r^M$ is the interest rate on deposits, $M_{j,t}$ are deposits at the bank, and $IP_{j,t}$ are total interest payments on all outstanding loans.
+where $P_{j}(t)$ denotes firm $j$'s price, $Q_{j}(t)$ is the quantity of C-goods sold, $r_M$ is the interest rate on deposits, $M_{j}(t)$ are deposits at the bank, $W_{j}(t)$ is the wage bill, and $IP_{j}(t)$ are total interest payments on all outstanding loans.

 The balance sheet identity of firm $j$ implies that their assets must be equal to their liabilities and equity.
 However, capital firms do not have any physical assets only monetary assets, hence firm $j$'s balance sheet is reduced to: